QDeltaSoft/qradiopredict/README.md

 --------

 QRadioPredict is distributed as source code package and binaries for Linux and Windows.
 Please see https://sourceforge.net/projects/qradiopredict/ for downloads.
-To run QRadioPredict you need to have installed the following:
+On Linux, to run QRadioPredict you need to have installed the following:
 - Qt >= 4.7
-- Sqlite 3
+- libsqlite 3
-- GDAL >= 1.9.2 with GEOS bindings
+- libGDAL >= 1.9.2 with GEOS bindings
 - GEOS
+- libboost
+- Cropping terrain shapefiles to required dimensions requires GDAL/OGR binaries

 On Debian:
 <pre>apt-get install gdal-bin libgdal1 libgdal1-dev libgeos-3.3.3 libgeos-dev libsqlite3-0</pre>